Raigad Fort: Major features

-From the fort, one can view the execution point called Takmak Tok, a cliff from which sentenced prisoners were thrown to their death.
-This area has been fenced off.
+The fort overlooks Takmak Tok, a cliff used as an execution site from which condemned prisoners were thrown to their deaths.
+This area is now fenced off.

 A statue of Shivaji is erected in front of the ruins of the main market avenue that leads to the Jagdishwar Mandir, which has Sardar Hiroji Indulkar's name engraved on the first step, his own Samadhi and that of his dog named Waghya.
 The Samadhi of Rajmata Jijabai, Shivaji's mother, can be seen at the base village of Pachad.
 Additional attractions of the fort include the Khubladha Buruj, Nane Darwaja and the Hatti Talav (Elephant Lake).
 Henry Oxienden was on the fort from 13 May to 13 June 1674 & he quoted "We arrived at the top of that strong mountain about sun set, which is fortified by nature more than art, being off very difficult access, and but one advance to it, which is guarded by two narrow gates, and fortified with a strong high wall, and bastions thereto.
 All the other parte of the mountaine is a direct precipice, so that it is impregnable except the treachery of some in it betrays it.
 On the Mountain are many strong buildings, as the Raja's Court, and houses for other Ministers of State, to the number of about 300, It is in length about 21 miles and breadth * a mile, but no pleasant trees nor any sort of grains grows thereon.
 Our house was about a mile from the Raja's Palace, into which we retired with no little content."